 ; aesthesias, esthesias (pl)

-Consciousness or awareness of physical sensations or perceptions: After the car crash, Greg, the driver, lost his normal asthenia and was unable to respond to the emergency medical personnel who were trying to rescue him.
+Consciousness or awareness of physical sensations or perceptions: After the car crash, Greg, the driver, lost his normal aesthesia and was unable to respond to the emergency medical personnel who were trying to rescue him.

 aesthesic, esthesic (adjective)

 ; more aesthesic, more esthesic; most aesthesic, most esthesic